 Indeed, we frequently organize the sentences in a book by collecting them together into nested hierarchical structures called chapters, sections, subsections, and so on.
 Similarly, statements in mathematics are also frequently organized by placing them into nested hierarchical structures called environments.
 Like other books, a math textbook can have environments such as chapters, sections, subsections, but will also frequently contain other more specialized mathematical environments, such as theorems, proofs, subproofs, definitions, declarations, examples, and many others.

-Example.
-Consider this statement that might be found in any calculus textbook.
+Example .
+Consider the following theorem that might be found in any calculus textbook.

 Theorem (Fundamental Theorem of Calculus) If $f$ is continuous on $[a,b]$ and $F:[a,b]\to\RR$ is defined by $$F(x)=\int_a^x f(t)\,dt$$ then $F$ is differentiable on $(a,b)$, and $F’(x)=f(x)$.